 After a few hours of this, they let me shower.
 I stood there examining my body beneath the stream of water and decided, I don’t want my body anymore.
 I was terrified of it, I didn’t know what had been in it, if it had been contaminated, who had touched it.
 I wanted to take off my body like a jacket and leave it at the hospital with everything else.

-In my nearly 40 years on this earth, in the nine years of being molested, in my testimony before legislative bodies, in my career as a professional journalist – I have never been able to so fully describe the dehumanizing, wretched experience of being sexually assaulted as well as this 23-year-old woman.
+In my nearly 40 years on this earth, in my testimony before legislative bodies to advocate for survivors, in my career as a professional journalist – I have never been able to so fully describe the dehumanizing, wretched experience of being sexually assaulted as well as this 23-year-old woman.
 I mean that as a compliment.
 I mean it to show that I am standing up with her now and forever.
 When I talk about the solidarity of survivors, I mean it.
 We are warriors.
 We have been to hell and survived.
 We have had the worst of humanity try to destroy our very souls by way of our bodies and we are bloodied but unbowed.

 And that’s just the start of what she wrote.
 I can’t even bring myself to read to the end.
 The trauma of such a violent act breaks you.
 There’s no way around that fact.